2t0rHub/pokedex/README.md

 pip install aiohttp
 ```

+## Personal thoughts

+This project made me understand better how the UI world works.
+I had rarely used async functions in my projects before I made this one, so it helped me understan how they work (though I sure could do my research, since I can't say I'm a master using them...)

+Overall, this was a fun thing to code, so I recommend trying to code it by yourself (you can follow the tutorial I mentioned).
+I'm sure this project will make new coders get better at what they do.

-## Acknowledgements
+### Acknowledgements

 Linkfy was the original author of this idea.

 https://www.youtube.com/@Linkfydev

-I recommend checking his channel if you were interested in this project.
+I recommend checking out his channel if you were interested in this project.